Chet, Floyd & Boots

 Chet, Floyd & Boots is a studio album by American guitarist Chet Atkins, pianist Floyd Cramer and saxophone player Boots Randolph.
 Boots had a novelty hit with Yakety Sax which Chet covered, playing the saxophone lead on guitar, as Yakety Axe - which also became a hit.
 Cramer was a regular session musician at the Nashville studios, playing with a multitude of artists including Elvis Presley and Brenda Lee, helping to define the "Nashville Sound" that Atkins had also helped develop.
 The trio briefly toured together.

-Chet, Floyd & Boots was originally released on RCA's budget label, Camden.
-It was also released on the Pickwick label and re-released on CD in 1992 by Special Music.
+Chet, Floyd & Boots was originally released on RCA's budget label, RCA Camden.
+The album was later reissued on the Pickwick label and re-released on compact disc in 1992 on RCA Camden.